• Skip to primary navigation

 Texture: Varies based on type but generally can be spooned out easily for mixing into recipes.

 Usage: A 1:1 swap ratio works well for most recipes.
 Be sure to adjust quantities to control the spice based on your palate.
-It’s perfect for spicing up pasta, stir-fries, and soups.

 4 - Red Pepper Flakes and Tomato Paste Mix

-This combination mimics the heat and vibrant color of harissa, though without the exact complexity.
-By blending red pepper flakes with tomato paste, you create a texturally simpler but still robust replacement.
-Its simplicity is its strength, allowing it to seamlessly integrate into a wide range of recipes.
+This combination mimics the heat and bright color of harissa, though without the exact complexity (the tomato base adds acidity and body).
+By blending red pepper flakes with tomato paste, you create a texturally simpler but still strong replacement.

 Flavor: Dominated by the heat of the pepper with a tang from the tomato.